-Redeemer Bible Church exists to magnify and enjoy our glorious God together through the gospel of Jesus Christ by making new disciples of Christ, by helping one another to become more like Christ, and by worshipping and serving God, all out of love for him and one another.
+“We exist to magnify & enjoy God together through the gospel of Jesus by making new disciples, by helping one another become more like Jesus, & by worshipping & serving Him, all out of love for him & one another.”

 God Is Supreme

 The triune God (Father, Son, and Holy Spirit) is the supreme and only eternal being.
 God created us to live for him and his glory, not for ourselves.
 In his grace, God also created us to live with him in a loving relationship.
 God created us to live by him too as dependent creatures who need God’s help for everything we do.
 We must joyfully worship and serve God in all of life, loving him with all our heart, soul, mind, and strength.

 God has revealed himself to mankind, partly through his created world and providence over it, but most fully in the Bible, especially the Bible’s testimony to his Son, Jesus Christ.
 God’s Word is the ultimate authority for determining what we as Christians are to believe and how we are to live.
 Our own ideas must be subordinate to God’s revealed truth.
 We need to learn and live as much of the Bible as we can, being mindful of God’s primary commandments to love him and to love others.